Joseph and the Amazing Technicolor Dreamcoat has been forced to cancel a number of performances this month.

 Originally due to play at from 1 July, the show was previously forced to delay its opening until 12 July as a result of the current isolation restrictions.

-The new West End production of Joseph and the Amazing Technicolor Dreamcoat returns for a limited season after previously running in 2019.
+The new West End production of Joseph and the Amazing Technicolor Dreamcoat is currently due to run until 5 September.

 Alexandra Burke will play the role of narrator while Jason Donovan will take on the role of Pharaoh.
 Linzi Hateley, who was nominated for an Olivier Award for her performance in the show’s 1991 revival, will play the narrator at select special performances.

 The title role of Joseph will be played by Jac Yarrow, with the full cast available here.